BASIC-BIT/vrc-shaders/memory-bank/progress.md

     *   **Parallax:** View-direction based parallax implemented across multiple features (Heart, Rainbow, Detail, Mirror, Sunburst).
     *   **Feature Toggles:** Extensive use of `#pragma shader_feature_local` allows enabling/disabling most major features.
     *   **Custom Editor GUI (`RainbowHeartburstIrisGUI.cs`):** A comprehensive C# script provides a structured inspector interface with foldouts, manages feature toggles/keywords, and includes helpers for texture properties and HSV controls.
+    *   **Top Shading:** Implemented procedural top-down gradient shading using `smoothstep` based on `uv.y`.
+Includes controls for intensity, height, and softness, integrated into the custom GUI and controlled by `_ENABLE_TOP_SHADING` feature toggle.

 *   **What's Left to Build:**
     *   **Screen-Space Effects:** The planned heart-shaped bloom and lens flare extending beyond the eye geometry needs verification and potentially further implementation/refinement.
 (A `GrabPass` is declared but its usage isn't clear in the main fragment logic; a second pass might be needed as per the architecture doc).